shurikasa/Buildyard/README.md

 * update: Update all Buildyard configurations when called from Buildyard source directory, and updates project when called from project source directory.
+* info: Display the result of the last configuration run

 ### Per-Project Targets